Many Wildlife Trusts and badger groups vaccinate badgers against bTB around the country. What's it all about?

-Whilst this question remains unanswered and the risk of transmission remains between cattle and badgers, arguably vaccination of badgers may play a role alongside cattle-based measures.
+Whilst this question remains unanswered, arguably vaccination of badgers may play a role alongside cattle-based measures.
 Vaccination is safe, humane and socially acceptable.
 It protects healthy badgers and reduces the severity and progression of bTB in the few infected badgers.
 It may also provide peace of mind to a farmer who, whilst following measures to break the infection cycle in cattle, knows that only vaccinated badgers occupy the setts on his land.

 Why vaccinate badgers against bTB?

 Vaccination of badgers against bTB is a Defra licensed process, undertaken by fully trained and accredited individuals.
 It is done by injection of a trapped animal in a process that from start to finish takes around 2-3 weeks.

 Pre-planning is very important to ensure that the maximum number of badgers are vaccinated, so tasks such as deciding where to site the cage traps and place the peanut bait are very important.